Big Data Tools

 SNOWFLAKE AND BIG DATA

-Snowflake, the data warehouse built for the cloud, supports modern data and applications.
+The Snowflake Cloud Data Platform supports modern data and applications.
 Snowflake provides the platform that data scientists can rely on for analytical initiatives.

 Big Data tools are a separator in the technology arms race.
 Explore the many ways Snowflake can improve your company's bottom line.